 Flexibility & Confidence

-Airlines, hotels, and cruise lines will all need to create and maintain a confidence statement.
+Airlines, hotels, and cruise lines will all need to create and maintain a book with confidence statement.
 For example, travelers will want the flexibility to obtain a refund.
 Or, perhaps, change their date.
 To be sure, travelers want to travel.
 But, the COVID-19 coronavirus pandemic has created enough uncertainty that those who travel in the future will now be more aware.

 Ensuring good medical care at the destination